Hahn-Schickard/STAG-Modbus-Technology-Adapter/README.md

 ## Description

+A Technology Adapter, in the sense of the STAG platform, for the Modbus protocol.

 ## Documentation

 If you want to have the latest documentation with your changes locally, you can generate it with [Doxygen](https://github.com/doxygen/doxygen) from sources by running the following: